Reflective subcategory: Definition

-The $E$-reflective hull of a class A of objects is defined as the smallest $E$-reflective subcategory containing A. Thus we can speak about reflective hull, epireflective hull, extremal epireflective hull, etc.
+The $E$-reflective hull of a class A of objects is defined as the smallest $E$-reflective subcategory containing A. Thus we can speak about the reflective hull, epireflective hull, extremal epireflective hull, etc.

 An anti-reflective subcategory is a full subcategory A such that the only objects of B that have an A-reflection arrow are those that are already in A.

 Dual notions to the above-mentioned notions are coreflection, coreflection arrow, (mono)coreflective subcategory, coreflective hull, anti-coreflective subcategory.